r2dedios/containers_learning/day-1/day-1.md

 1. Move the EnvVar from the ConfigMap to a Secret called `day-1-secret`
 2. Modify the Deployment to load the vars from the Secret instead of the ConfigMap

+**Questions**:
+1. What's the real difference between a ConfigMap and a Secret?
+2. Are Secrets safer?
+If yes, explain why